10 things to know about Paul Delvaux

 Sign up for Going Once, a weekly newsletter delivering our top stories and art market insights to your inbox

-His work has inspired artists in music and literature
+Delvaux’s work has inspired cinema, music and literature

-After painting well into his eighties, Delvaux died in 1994, aged 96, in Veurne, Belgium.
-In accordance with his wishes, the Paul Delvaux Foundation and Museum had been established in St. Idesblad more than a decade earlier.
+Having continued to paint well into his eighties, Delvaux died in 1994, aged 96, in Veurne, Belgium.
+In accordance with his wishes, the Paul Delvaux Foundation and Museum had been established in St. Idesbald more than a decade earlier.

-Delvaux’s imagery has influenced artists working in other genres: his paintings inspired Japanese composer Toru Takemitsu’s 1983 symphony To the Edge of Dream, while the author J.G.
-Ballard referenced Delvaux’s work in many of his novels.
+Delvaux’s paintings have influenced many artists working in other media.
+His visual world is reflected in the films of André Delvaux (no relation) and David Lynch.
+Japanese composer Toru Takemitsu’s 1983 symphony, To the Edge of Dream, was inspired by his dream-like tableaux.
+And the writer J.G.
+Ballard references Delvaux in many of his novels.